h602810/DAT103/oblig1/README.md

 ## Subtask 1: Command Experiments
 ### 1A - Directories and Files
-[📷0] - Set up scratch directory whose name includes your student number [📷1] - Create a text file containing the first paragraph of Lorem Ipsum [📷2] - Check that the file was indeed created
+[📷0] - Set up scratch directory whose name includes your student number<br>
+[📷1] - Create a text file containing the first paragraph of Lorem Ipsum<br>
+[📷2] - Check that the file was indeed created<br>
 [📷3] - Check that the file contains the intended text

 ### 1B - Newlines / Separator Characters
-[📷4] - Run a command whose output is of the form *Lorem ipsum...elit,|sed do eiusmod...magna|aliqua...*
+[📷4] - Run a command whose output is of the form *Lorem ipsum...elit,|sed do eiusmod...magna|aliqua...*<br>
 [📷5] - Split the text again up in lines, each containing alternately a single word or a word-separating space/punctuation string.

 ### 1C - Hash substitutions
-[📷6] - Store one of the punctuations in a shell variable [📷7] - Devise a single command that will generate a file containing that string, with the hash as the file name [📷8] - Test this for several different punctuations, then check that the corresponding files have been created [📷9] - Check that the files have the intended content
+[📷6] - Store one of the punctuations in a shell variable<br>
+[📷7] - Devise a single command that will generate a file containing that string, with the hash as the file name<br>
+[📷8] - Test this for several different punctuations, then check that the corresponding files have been created<br>
+[📷9] - Check that the files have the intended content

 ## Subtask 2: Depunctuation Script